SamD770/SamD770.github.io/index.markdown

 ![profile photo](profile_photo_resized.jpg)

-I'm a starting PhD student at the [distributed computing group](https://disco.ethz.ch/) at ETH Zürich.
+I'm a starting PhD student at the [distributed computing group](https://disco.ethz.ch/) at ETH Zurich.
 I did my undergraduate and master's studies at the University of Edinburgh, with an exchange at the University of Pennsylvania.